 Why spine care?

-One billion people in the world experience spine pain.
+One billion people experience spine pain.

 Nearly 1 in 10 people worldwide suffer from low back pain at any given moment.
 Eight out of every 10 people will experience back or neck pain at some point in their lives.